Income Tested Fee for Home Care – Explained!

 The Income Tested Fee is different for everyone and is dependent on how much income you’re receiving.

 The income fee is capped at a certain amount – which means you will not be asked to pay more than the cap.
-Below are the daily, annual and lifetime caps for each income segment (as of March 2024).
+Below are the daily, annual and lifetime caps for each income segment (as of September 2024).

 Low-Income Bracket

-Older Australians who have low income as per the below details, won’t be asked to pay any Income Tested Fee.
-This applies to you if you are:
+Older Australians who have low income as per the below, won’t be asked to pay any Income Tested Fee.

-• Single, with annual income of $0 – $32,820
+- Single, with annual income of $0 – $33,735.00

-• A member of a couple living apart due to illness earning between $0 – $32,196
+- A member of a couple living apart due to illness earning between $0 – $33,059.00

-• A member of a couple living together earning between $0 – $25,420
+- A member of a couple living together earning between $0 – $26,109.20

 Middle-Income Bracket

-If you are in the middle-income bracket, your Income Tested Fee can be:
+If you are in the middle-income bracket, your Income Tested Fee could be up to $18.77 per day or $6,834.77 per year.

-Up to $18.30 per day or $6,661.80 per year.
 This applies to you if you are:

-• Single, with an annual income between $32,820 – $63,352
+- Single, with an annual income between $33,735.00 – $65,020.80

-• A member of a couple living apart due to illness earning between $32,196 – $62,728
+- A member of a couple living apart due to illness earning between $33,059.00 – $64,344.80

-• A member of a couple living together earning between $25,420 – $48,433
+- A member of a couple living together earning between $26,109.20 – $49,691.20

 Higher-Income Bracket

-If you are in the higher income bracket, your Income Tested Fee can be:
+If you are in the higher income bracket, your Income Tested Fee could be up to $37.55 per day or $13,699.63 per year.

-Up to $36.60 per day or $13,324 per year.
 This applies to you if you are:

-• Single, with an annual income over $63,352
+- Single, with an annual income over $65,020.80

-• A member of a couple living apart due to illness earning over $62,728
+- A member of a couple living apart due to illness earning over $64,344.80

-• A member of a couple living together earning over $48,433
+- A member of a couple living together earning over $49,691.20

-As mentioned previously, there is a lifetime cap of $79,942 – you’ll not be asked to pay more than this (as of March 2024).
+As mentioned previously, there is a lifetime cap of $82,018.15 – you’ll not be asked to pay more than this (as of September 2024).
 And the great news is that it carries through to Income Tested Fees in Aged Care Homes.
 This means that if you do need to move into an Aged Care Home, the government counts the combined fees you’ve paid toward your Home Care Package.
 Click here to read more.

 How is the Income Tested Fee calculated?

-After you have submitted your Income Test form, Services Australia will review your financial information and determine the fee you will be required to pay towards your Home Care
+After you have submitted your Income Test form, Services Australia will review your financial information and determine the fee you will be required to pay towards your Home Care.

 Once this amount is finalised, Services Australia will notify you and your provider (if you already have one).
 The government will then subtract your Income Tested Fee amount from the total subsidy they pay towards your Home Care Package.

-What income I get assessed for?
+What income will I be assessed for?

 ‘Income’ is the amount you have left after paying income tax and the Medicare levy.

-The following are not counted as income:
+The following won’t be counted as income:

-• Any pharmaceutical allowance, rent assistance or telephone allowance.
+- Any pharmaceutical allowance, rent assistance or telephone allowance.

-• The pension supplement.
+- The pension supplement.

-• The Clean Energy Supplement
+- The Clean Energy Supplement

-• In the case of a pension payable under the Veterans, “Entitlements Act 1986” an amount equal to four percent of the amount of the pension
+- In the case of a pension payable under the Veterans, “Entitlements Act 1986” an amount equal to four percent of the amount of the pension

 What if my income changes?

-Your income is reviewed twice a year in-line with indexation, so if your income changes, so will your fee amount.
+Your income is reviewed twice a year in line with indexation, so if your income changes, so will your fee amount.

 Where does the Income Tested Fee go?